KshitijDani/8BSleeplessCyberSec/README.md

    ↓
 [cleanup]

 in the [analyze_files] node we use OpenAI's Completions API to make calls to a gpt-4o-mini LLM model.
-In the app itself, we either pass the path of a local repo or the link to a publically accessible github repo.
-The app then parses all php files in the repo and fetches all endpoints.
-It the stores the endpoints in an output file. to view the latest run's endpoints goto **http://127.0.0.1:8000/api/latest-routes**.
+In the app itself, we pass the link to a publically accessible **github repo**.
+The app then parses all **php** files in the repo and fetches all possible security vulnerabilities associated with the endpoints or actions in th file.
+It the stores the vulnerabilities in an output file in app/output_action. to view the latest run's endpoints goto **http://127.0.0.1:8000/api/latest-routes**.

 Next State:
-Next, understand what exactly is required to call the endpoints we've extracted and call them while the targeted app is running.
-Then try to find and test any vulnerabilities in the app.
-Use CVSS scores to report to end users the scale of the vulnerability
+1. Update the prompt and file to add more security vulnerability field (eg: OWASP top 10, etc).
+2. Expand analysis to beyonf PHP files.
+3. Add security measures on this app.
+Certificate, login creds.

 *run uvicorn app.main:app --reload to start the app from the root directory.